gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

    any other reinstall, so the stale record itself is corrected too, not just papered over for one more launch.
 Pinned by `modpackInterruptedStaging.spec.ts`'s second test.
+7. **A CurseForge modpack's `packinfo.json` could record files that were not on disk.** Not a pre-existing bug like #1-6 above — found in this same branch's own first full packaged-build run, and *caused* by this branch: a fresh-install regression introduced by the single-planner staging rewrite (`apply_plan::plan`, finding #2's fix above), caught by `modpackInstall.spec.ts`'s CurseForge test (`boosted-fps`, file `4713831`), and fixed before merge. `apply_plan::plan`'s `/saves` rule short-circuited every `/saves`-prefixed path to `Keep`/`InSaveFolder` unconditionally, in every disk state, including `Missing`.
+On a fresh install (`old = None`) a pack's own shipped world files are staged and hashed into `tmp-packinfo.json` by `packinfo::scan_dir` — which has no saves-specific branch at all, it unconditionally hashes whatever its whitelist names — *before* the planner ever runs; the planner then decided `Keep` for those `/saves` paths, so `execute_plan`'s no-op `Keep` arm never moved them out of staging, and the staging directory is deleted immediately after. packinfo promised three files (`saves/FPS Stress Test.zip`, `saves/FPS Test.zip`, `saves/FPS Winter Stress Test.zip`) that were never written to disk, reproducible 3/3.
+The pre-planner two-pass code never had this failure mode — its saves guard only ever covered the *delete* branch, not creation.
+   **Fixed:** the `/saves` rule is now conditional instead of absolute.
+   Existing save bytes (disk `Present` or `Disabled`) are still protected unconditionally, in both modes — never overwritten, replaced, re-enabled, or deleted.
+A `Missing` save `old` already recorded is still protected in both modes, including repair — a deleted world is never resurrected.
+A `Missing` save `old` never recorded (a from-scratch install, or a pack version newly shipping a world) now falls through to the normal rows, so it gets created like any other pack-staged file instead of being promised in packinfo and silently dropped.
+See `apply_plan::plan`'s doc comment for the exact contract.
+Pinned by `apply_plan.rs`'s planner unit tests (the "saves folder, disk missing" section) and by `modpackInstall.spec.ts`'s CurseForge test, both green.
+8. **A fire-and-forget post-login navigate could clobber whatever the app had since navigated to.** `AuthFlow.tsx`'s `handleExit` (`pages/Login/AuthFlow.tsx:638-672`) runs once as a side effect of the login flow's own state machine reaching its `exiting` phase, and ends with `navigator.navigate("/library")` — but only *after* awaiting a sidebar slide-out, an optional seasonal splash, and (on every fresh runtime path, since `flow.data.isFirstLaunch` is always true here) a ~2.6s welcome-text fade sequence.
+Nothing synchronized that final `navigate()` against whatever the app was doing by the time it actually fired — measured live (instrumenting `history.pushState`/`document.startViewTransition` and resolving the minified production bundle's stack through the Vite-emitted `.js.map`) at a consistent ~4.0-4.1s after `completeLogin` returns.
+A test (or a real user) that navigated away and interacted with the app for a few seconds right after login finished got silently yanked back to `/library`
+   mid-action: no error, no console warning, nothing.
+Reproduced two distinct ways — `installModpackVersion`'s "the Versions tab click reached the route and then left it" bounce, and `scrollVersionRowIntoView`'s rows-disappear failure while scrolling the same page — against code neither the original diagnosis nor any earlier commit on this branch touched (`InfiniteScrollVersionsQueryWrapper`, `AddonViewPage`).
+This was blocking enough of this suite's own modpack-version specs (anything that reaches a pack's Versions tab shortly after login) that `fixtures/login.ts`'s `dismissStartupModals` carried a `POST_LOGIN_SETTLE_MS` wait to work around it.
+   **Fixed:** `handleExit` now reads `useLocation()`'s `pathname` fresh at the moment it is about to navigate — after all the awaits, not captured at closure creation — and skips the navigate (logging a `console.debug`) whenever the login route (`"/"`) is no longer current.
+Both the ordinary `/library` destination and the settings-return path (`flow.data.returnPath`) go through the same guard, so a second login after logout (which leaves the app back at `"/"`) still navigates normally. `POST_LOGIN_SETTLE_MS` and the wait it drove are gone from `fixtures/login.ts` — the suite no longer pads around this window, it exercises it directly on every spec that navigates shortly after login.

 ### Search timeouts are measured, not guessed